pyatish97/web-sec/README.md

 Middle layer- python.
 Backend- MongoDB

-For security reasons and possio=bility of malicious use complete code is not provided.
+For security reasons and possibility of malicious use complete code is not provided.